 From the top of the iconic Eiffel Tower to the opulent Palace of Versailles, the city is alive with things to see and do.
 So much so, that you may need more than one visit to fully explore all that Paris has to offer.

 Walking the vibrant streets of this cosmopolitan city is a feast for the senses – quaint streets lined with stylish cafes and bars, exquisite architecture and monuments around every corner, and, of course, the ever-chic Parisians themselves.

 A destination like Paris is rarely without tourists, and such popularity certainly has its cost implications.
 The best time to visit Paris will depend on several factors – climate, costs, and crowds can all impact the experience you wish to have.

-We’ve gathered all the information about when to travel to Paris to help you decide when to plan your trip.
+I’ve gathered all the information about when to travel to Paris to help you decide when to plan your trip.

 Best Time To Visit Paris – April and May, September and October

 Best Time To Go To Versailles – April and May, September and October

 Best Time To Go To Disneyland – Autumn (late September and October)

 Best Time To Go To Eiffel Tower – April and May, September and October